Frequently Asked Questions

 Here are some frequently asked questions:

-Individual Courses may be purchased (see our fees page).
-Alternative courses should be taken at another institution, if not through GVA.
-In order for your child to be promoted, you will be required to submit a record of the course completion.
+In order to receive a diploma or be promoted in our program, alternative courses should be taken at another institution, if not through GVA.
+You will be required to submit a record of the course completion for these courses.

 A minimum of 8 credits must be studied and completed with GVA to attain a GVA High School Diploma.
 The remaining 16 credits are required to be transferred from an accredited institute to be accepted and a diploma awarded.

 The digital text fee is a paid at the beginning of the year upon enrollment of US$200 per student.
-This fee covers the cost of the student’s digital text/curriculum and all accounts that will be provided by the school.
-This fee is non-refundable after two weeks of payment.
+This fee covers the cost of the student’s digital/curriculum and all accounts that will be provided by the school.
+This fee is non-refundable once paid.

 Yes, you can still register your child(ren).
 However, you will need to request an extension through the tuition department, at: email@example.com